bdodia/cheatsheets/git-commands.md

 ## Create a branch
 <code>git checkout -b WIP-some-branch</code> this will create a branch named <code>WIP-some-branch</code>

+To push the current branch and set the remote as upstream, use

+<code>git push --set-upstream origin WIP-some-branch</code>

-Use <code>git push</code> to get the command to create the branch in remote.
+Use <code>git push</code> to push changes to remote

 ## Add files to stage
 <code>git add some-file</code> to update/add a specific file for commit